migwell-dev/dsa-in-c/README.md

 I want to learn more C, so what better way than to just implement common DSAs :P.

 Hoping to increase my knowledge about the language and the data structures and algorithms themselves.

+Currently reading/referencing "Data Structures and Algorithm Analysis in C" by Mark Allen Weiss